 Vital to Redline’s strategy is its careful market concentration.
 By focusing on a limited number of tactically selected markets, Redline constructs a balanced, risk-mitigated portfolio using location, property type and tenant industry as diversification tools.

-Redline elevates the tenant experience with best-in-class service and a differentiated product that help tenants grow their businesses.
+Redline elevates the tenant experience with best-in-class service and a differentiated product that helps tenants grow their businesses.

 We believe that shrewd investment management is the key to maximizing property performance and investment value.
-Thus the foundation of Redline’s investment strategy is our distinctive approach to Asset Management.
+Thus the foundation of Redline’s investment strategy is our distinctive approach to Asset & Property Management.

 By concentrating on key markets in the Carolinas and Minnesota, Redline maximizes its competitive advantage.